River Junkie Tours

 Maliau Basin - Borneo's Lost World!

 Maliau Basin has earned the nickname “Sabah’s lost world” for good reason.
 The first expeditions into this remote basin occurred as recently as 1988 and it remains very much “off the beaten path” to this day.
-Visitors willing to take up the challenge of hiking to it’s numerous stunning waterfalls are rewarded with a rich and diverse habitat of vine-clad old-growth forest as well as numerous wildlife spotting opportunities.
-It’s worth noting that the forest and jungle in Maliau Basin are so dense that larger wildlife will be harder to spot than in areas such as the Kinabatangan River but there will still be plenty of unique flora & fauna on display!
-Much of the area is still unexplored and whilst over 2000 species of plants and animals have been discovered, many more remain a secret.
+Visitors willing to take up the challenge of hiking to it’s numerous stunning waterfalls are rewarded with a rich and diverse habitat of vine-clad old-growth forest.
+Over 2000 species of plants and animals have been discovered in this remote corner of Sabah but many more remain a secret.

 VIEW 4D/3N MALIAU BASIN ITINERARY

-Pick up from Kota Kinabalu (other locations including Semporna/Tawau can be arranged) around 7 am and begin the journey to Sabahs lost world, Maliau Basin.
-Along the way, you will pass through the Crocker Ranges scenic winding roads and through to Keningau, around 2 hours from Kota Kinabalu.
-There will be a brief stop in Keningau and a visit to the local market to purchase last minute supplies.
-Once you reach the Maliau gate, usually early in the afternoon, it is just another 30 - 40 minutes to reach the study centre, stretch your legs, check-in and have a brief orientation of the facilities.
+Pick up from Kota Kinabalu (other possible locations include Semporna or Tawau) around 7 am and begin the journey to Sabah's Lost World, Maliau Basin, around 5 to 6 hours from Kota Kinabalu.
+Along the way, you will pass through the Crocker Ranges scenic winding roads and your driver can make a quick stop at the market in Keningau if needed to purchase last minute supplies.
+Pass through Maliau Gate with a brief stop for registration, then continue another 30 - 40 minutes to reach Maliau Basin Study Centre, your home for the first night.
+Enjoy lunch on arrival, check-in and have a brief orientation of the facilities.
 In the late afternoon, you will embark on an introductory walk of the area surrounding the centre and learn about some of the incredible biodiversity of this rarely visited part of Borneo.
-After dinner, you have the option to either join a night drive or night walk to spot nocturnal wildlife, both options included.
+After dinner, join an included night walk to spot nocturnal wildlife or add on an optional night drive (subject to weather & road conditions).
+Meals: L, D

-Wake up early to enjoy your breakfast and re-pack your bag, around 8 am you will head to Agathis camp to begin the trek to Ginseng camp.
-The trek to Ginseng camp is 9km, comprised of mixed trails, several gentle uphill sections and a journey time of around 5 - 6 hours.
-Lunch will be had along the way, and with some luck, you may get the chance to glimpse a variety of different animals including Borneon Gibbons or Redleaf Monkeys.
-Ginseng camp is nestled in very close to Ginseng falls, this is where you can choose to spend your afternoon and take a refreshing afternoon dip before returning to the camp for dinner and lights out.
+Wake up early to enjoy your breakfast and re-pack your bag before jumping in a 4WD vehicle to Agathis camp, the starting point for your 5 to 6 hour hike to Ginseng camp.
+This 9km journey will take you through old-growth forest, including several gentle uphill sections along the way.
+Rest and have lunch along the way, with some luck, you may also catch a glimpse of one of the Basin’s elusive Borneon gibbons or red-leaf monkeys.
+Ginseng camp is nestled in very close to Ginseng falls, where you can choose to spend your afternoon and take a refreshing afternoon dip before returning to the camp for dinner and lights out.
+Meals: B, L, D

 After breakfast, you will pack your lunch and head for Maliau falls, the highlight of any trip to Maliau Basin!
-The trek is around 4.5km each way on a steep trail with ropes to assist you in places.
-It should take you around 2 - 3hours each way, so you will get plenty of time to swim, eat your lunch and enjoy the beautiful area surrounding the falls.
-In the early afternoon, begin your hike back up the hill to Ginseng camp for dinner and lights out.
+The trek is around 4.5km each way, be warned that final stretch is a steep trail with ropes to assist you in places.
+It should take you 2 - 3hours each way, leaving time to eat your lunch and enjoy the beautiful area surrounding the falls.
+In the early afternoon, start your hike back up the hill to Ginseng camp for dinner and lights out.
+Meals: B, L, D

-After you have finished your breakfast at Ginseng camp, begin 9km hike back to Agathis Camp to meet your driver.
-Today is around 9km and should take around 5 hours with time to have your final packed lunch along the way.
-Once you reach Agathis Camps, it's time to de-leech and begin the 5 - 6 hour drive back to Kota Kinabalu (other finishing locations also available- including Semporna/Tawau for additional RM550).
+After you have finished your breakfast at Ginseng camp, begin your hike back to Agathis Camp to meet your driver.
+Today is another 9km and should take around 5 hours with time to have your packed lunch along the way.
+Once you reach Agathis Camps, it's time to de-leech and begin the 5 - 6 hour drive back to Kota Kinabalu (other finishing locations also available- including Semporna/Tawau).
 Expected arrival back into Kota Kinabalu is around 7 pm.
+Meals: B, L

 VIEW 5D/4N MALIAU BASIN ITINERARY